Program: Child Development: Early Childhood Education

 CDLL 52: Fieldwork (a 3-unit course) offers students an opportunity to work with children in a supervised setting, at one of our two campus lab schools.
 We encourage all students to take this course early in their education to get a feel for your future role as a teacher in the early childhood classroom.

 I am a Transitional Kindergarten (TK) teacher with a bachelor’s degree and a multiple-subject teaching credential.
 Do you offer the 24 units I need?

 Yes, we do!

 By 2020 Multiple subject credential holders who want to teach transitional kindergarten in California need to complete 24 units of child development coursework.
 Any combination of our “CDECE” courses will satisfy this requirement however we do have a recommended series of courses- please feel free to contact the Child Development and Educational Studies Department Chair or any other full-time faculty member in the department for specific information, support or advice.

 What is the best preparation for students who want to teach in the early elementary grades (Kindergarten, first, and second)?

 We believe that the best preparation for work with young children (ages birth to age 8) is Child Development.
 Students find success in completing their AA or AS-T with us before transferring to a four-year university to complete their degree in elementary education and earn their credentials.
 Understanding Child Development is critical to success in the classroom.

 I want to work with children but not in the classroom.
 Do you offer courses that will prepare me for other careers with children and families?

-Being a classroom teacher is just one of the career paths that an education in child development or early childhood education can lead to.
-A degree in Early Childhood Education can lead to careers in psychology, social work, human services, resource and referral, child life and many others.
+Being a classroom teacher is just one of the career paths that education in child development or early childhood education can lead to.
+A degree in Early Childhood Education can lead to careers in psychology, social work, human services, resource and referral, child life, and many others.
 Most of these careers require additional degrees and/or certification but an undergraduate foundation in child development is excellent preparation for any career working with young children and families.

 How long does it take to complete the program?